DanielAndresCP/the-story-post/common-styles.md

 ## Animations
-animated-underline (must be used together with padding bottom and ::after background color for the underline to be visible)
+animated-underline (must be used together with padding bottom and ::after background color for the underline to be visible) hover:shadow-xl transition-shadow (Shadow when on hover with a transition)